SeaQL/seaql.github.io/sea-orm-pro/docs/05-composite-table-config/03-child-table.md

 ## Name of Child Table

-* Specify name of the child table
+Specify the name of the SeaORM relation.

 ## Child Table is-a Raw Table

-* All raw table config can be applied to child table
+All raw table config can be applied to child table.

 ## Full Spec